KrishJain8/AIClothesDesignStudio/README.md

 - Once the OpenAI resource is created, go to OpenAI studio.
 - Create a Dall-E deployment inside the resource.
 - Select the appropriate Dall-E model to use.
+- Get the endpoint and key from the Dall-E resource and use that to be called in the code **(line 32 in designstudio.js)**

 See here for more information about creating an OpenAI Dall-E resource: https://learn.microsoft.com/en-us/azure/ai-services/openai/dall-e-quickstart?tabs=dalle3%2Ccommand-line&pivots=programming-language-studio